-27. An ego-soul is a truth belonging to thought-constructions, in which there is no real reality; the self-nature of the skandhas is also a thought-construction, as there is no reality to it.
+27. An ego-soul is a truth belonging to thought-constructions, in which there is no reality; the self-nature of the skandhas is also a thought-construction, as there is no reality to it.

 53. Individual form, reality, thought-constructions—these are but the stirrings of the mind; transcending all this, my children will walk where there is no discrimination.

-54. Like a mirage in the air, the thought of water is craved where there is no water; thus the ignorant see things differently than by the wise.
+54. Like a mirage in the air, the thought of water is craved where there is no water; thus the ignorant see things differently than the wise.

 55. The insight of the wise, who move about in the realm of imagelessness, is pure, is born of the triple emancipation, is released from birth and destruction.

-56. Where all things are wiped away, even a state of imagelessness ceases to exist for the Yogins.
-In the sameness of existence and non-existence, the fruit [of wisdom] is born to the wise.
+56. Where all things are wiped away, even a state of imagelessness ceases to exist for the Yogins; in the sameness of existence and non-existence, the fruit [of wisdom] is born to the wise.

 (p.
 169) It is said by the Blessed One moreover that knowledge is gained independent of any object supporting it, and whatever statements one makes about it are no more than thought-constructions.
-As these thought-constructions are not real and cannot be grasped, one ceases trying grasp them.
+As these thought-constructions are not real and cannot be grasped, one ceases trying to grasp them.
 When there is thus no more grasping, the knowledge which is known as discrimination (samjna) evolves no more.

 3. Sagathakam: 884 verses appended to The Lankavatara Sutra (pp. 264-306); possibly a collection of sayings of the Buddha, much like the Gospel of Thomas.

-It should be noted in this connection that contrary to the claims of some persons, the final section of the Lankavatara Sutra, known as the Sagathakam (which speaks of the pure Self as of a garment that has been cleansed of its extraneous dirt) is likely to be the oldest portion of the sutra (rather than a much later addition).
+It should be noted in this connection that contrary to the claims of some persons, the final section of the Lankavatara Sutra, known as the Sagathakam (which speaks of the pure Self as of a garment that has been cleansed of its extraneous dirt) is likely to be the oldest portion of the sutra.
 Buddhist scholar, Stephen Hodge, has expressed this view in personal conversation with me.
 The fact that the numerous verses of the Sagathakam are not yet embedded in a narrative framework or structure strongly suggests that this is ancient material that has not yet been editorially worked upon; it is like some precious gold ore that has been extracted from the earth, but not yet shaped into something different.
 It is generally accepted that verse forms in Dharma texts tend to be older material–and that is most likely the case here too.
 So the claim that the positive utterances on the Self in the Lankavatara Sutra are a late concoction has very little to substantiate it.
 Tony Page (https://www.nirvanasutra.net/)